Maintainer Playbook#

 Note

 GitHub Actions are pretty reliable, so please investigate if some error occurs.
-Building Docker images in PRs is the same after merging to the main branch, except there is an additional push step.
+Building Docker images in PRs is the same as building them in the default branch, except single-platform images are pushed to Registry and then tags are merged for x86_64 and aarch64.

-4. Avoid merging another PR to the main branch until all pending builds are complete.
-This way, you will know which commit might have broken the build and also have the correct tags for moving tags (like the python version).
+4. Avoid merging another PR to the main branch until all pending builds in the main branch are complete.
+This way, you will know which commit might have broken the build and also have the correct tags for moving tags (like the Python version).

 Updating Python version#

-When a new Python version is released, we wait for two things:
+When a new Python version is released, we wait for:

 • all the dependencies to be available (as wheels or in conda-forge).